 “At times it can feel like a pastiche of itself; an unreal version of a very real city.”

 The first known census, recorded as late as 1841, notes a population of just 141 people living in Los Angeles.
-By 1924—only 83 years later—the population hits one million.
+By 1924—only eighty-three years later—the population hits one million.
 In its early settlement, fruit and vegetable farming was the primary industry, until 1892, when the discovery of oil lead to California becoming the country’s largest oil producer.
-In 1910, the first movie was made in LA, and by 1920, 80 per cent of the world’s films are shot in California—keeping the city insulated from much of the economic loss suffered by the rest of the country during the Great Depression.
+In 1910, the first movie was made in L.A., and by 1920, eighty per cent of the world’s films are shot in California—keeping the city insulated from much of the economic loss suffered by the rest of the country during the Great Depression.

 “You can’t talk about culture in Los Angeles without acknowledging the profound influence of the film industry—the birth of which has shaped the city not only economically, but culturally.”